 This posed a number of existential questions for me: who was I, now that my life indebted eternally was severed?
 If I were to leave, would I also be severed from my family who remain in the Faith?
 These were but a few of those questions that sat at the horizon for me.
 Even today they still glint in the distance.

-it is my goal to make films that interrogate my feelings and experiences, to map out my intersectional identity as an adult, an ex-cult member, a mixed heritage Indigenous person, and as an artist.
-I have made it my mission as a filmmaker to help myself and others become more attuned to their innermost feelings and to help people with the difficult task of navigating the fog of personhood.
+Since passing the threshold into the World, I have made it my goal to make films that interrogate my feelings and experiences, to map out my intersectional identity as an adult, an ex-Witness, a person of mixed heritage, and as an artist.
+I hope to help myself and others navigate their feelings and the fog of personhood.

 I may not be able to bring others into Paradise but I can certainly try to help myself and others make sense of where they are, who they are, and how they are.